Shrey Mittal: Career

 Mittal first gained significant public attention by winning season 12 of the reality television show Splitsvilla in 2020.
 He subsequently acted in recurring roles in the television series Indiawaali Maa in 2020–2021 and Pishachini in 2022.
 Following this he starred in the popular television series Naagin 6 alongside actor Tejasswi Prakash, where he played a lead role for seven months (2022–2023).

 Mittal has expressed a strong preference for acting roles that provide him with creative satisfaction, and has ventured into web series and films in addition to his television work.
 In 2024 he acted in a drama-comedy web series titled Social Disconnect that is directed by Karishma Kohli and also features actors Ileana D'Cruz, Vihaan Samat, and Anya Singh.
 He will make his film debut with the Hindi-language film Operation AMG, which is based on the 2022 Operation Ganga mission for evacuating Indian students from war-torn Ukraine.

 Despite his successes, Mittal's career has faced challenges including project cancellations and delays that were particularly exacerbated by the COVID-19 pandemic.
 These setbacks, which occurred after his initial success in Splitsvilla, include a shelved project named Raah-e-Ishq and an unnamed action film that was ultimately not produced.

 In 2024 Mittal launched his post-production studio, FX Fantasy.
+From December 2025 to February 2026, he portrayed Krish Khanna in Mangal Lakshmi, after a two year television hiatus.